openSUSE/suse-vscode-doc/README.md

 ## Configuration

-VSCode stores its configuration in JSON files.
+VSCode stores its configuration in `settings.json` files.
 Settings apply either globally (user settings) or to the current workspace.

 User settings are stored in one of the following directories: